 than men who are not BRCA positive.
 For more information on cancer risk see the table in this

 If you receive a positive test result, this means that your children also have a 50% chance of being BRCA positive.
 This is true for sons as well as daughters.
 If your children are adults, they may wish to consider the option of genetic testing.
 If they are children, this is something they may wish to consider at an appropriate point in the future.
-Your genetic counsellor will be able to provide you with support on when and how to discuss BRCA with your children.
+Your genetic counsellor will be able to provide you with support on when and how to discuss your BRCA results with your children.

 If you are BRCA positive and are considering starting or expanding your family, you may wish to consider the option of Preimplantation Genetic Diagnostics